botengine-de/A-Bot/Readme.md

 ### Get started ###
 Follow these steps to use the bot:

+* Make sure that Microsoft .NET Framework 4.6.1 or newer is installed on your system.
+This can be downloaded from https://www.microsoft.com/download/details.aspx?id=49982.
 * download the `A-Bot.exe` file of the latest release from the releases section.
 * set the language of the eve online client to english.
 * start an eve online client and login to the game.